1977 Dutch school hostage crisis

 On the morning of Monday 23 May 1977, four armed South-Moluccans took 105 children and their five teachers hostage at a primary school in Bovensmilde, Netherlands.
 At the same time nine others hijacked a train in the nearby De Punt.
-Both hostage crises lasted for twenty days before being ended by military interventions.
+Both hostage crises lasted for twenty days before they were neutralized by military interventions.

 Context

 The South Moluccans had arrived in the Netherlands for a temporary stay, promised by the Dutch government that they would get their own independent state, Republik Maluku Selatan (RMS).
 For about 25 years they lived in temporary camps, often in poor conditions.
 After these years the younger generation felt betrayed by the Dutch government for not giving them their independent state and they began radical actions to gain attention for their cause.